The Legacies of Sr. Madeleva Wolff, CSC

 Jessica Coblentz is associate professor in the Department of Religious Studies and Theology at St. Mary's College in Notre Dame, IN, and earned her PhD in systematic theology at Boston College.

-Susan Mancino is assistant professor in the Department of Communication Studies, Dance, and Theatre at St. Mary’s College.
+Susan Mancino is associate professor in the Department of Communication Studies, Dance, and Theatre at St. Mary's College.
 She earned her PhD in rhetoric at Duquesne University.

 ISBN: 978-08091-5732-7